maxplanck-ie/snakepipes/docs/content/workflows/ATAC-seq.rst

 .. note:: In order to include or exclude peaks from selected samples in the union of peaks used in the differential binding analysis, the user may provide an additional column named 'UseRegions' and set it to True or False, accordingly.
 This column must supersede the 'condition' column in the column order.

-Merged regions from filtered results with any direction change are further used to produce deepTools heatmaps, using log2 ratio of chip signal to input or depth-normalized coverage.
+Merged regions from filtered results with any direction change are further used to produce deepTools heatmaps, using depth-normalized coverage.
 For this purpose, the regions are rescaled to 1kb, and extended by 0.2kb on each side.

 An html report summarizing the differential binding analysis is produced in the same folder.